POETICS AND POLITICS 4: AGAINST STORY

 UC SANTA CRUZ, May 16-19, 2019

 We have set as the theme of this year’s symposium: Against Story.
 Even a cursory look at the current field of non-fiction media funding and exhibition reveals a widespread requirement for the identification of ‘characters’ and the delineation of ‘story.’
 What does this demand facilitate and what does it foreclose?
 What are the political implications of this trend?
 What are the poetic or aesthetic consequences?
 The sub-title of this symposium is meant to suggest two stances: a counterposition but also an intimate proximity.
-Our title is clearly offered as a provocation: an invitation to thought and discussion.
+Our title is clearly offered as a provocation: an invitation to critical thought and invested discussion.
 As such, the symposium is in solidarity with other recent (and ongoing) publications and events that critically engage with contemporary documentary cultures in an effort to both broaden and deepen our field and modes of inquiry.
-Most recently, Alexandra Juhasz and Alisa Lebow’s Beyond Story is an important call to arms and we are thrilled that they will be bringing their manifesto to the symposium.

 The Poetics and Politics Symposium, a biennial conference, is entering its eighth year.
 The inaugural symposium, held at Aalto University in Helsinki, Finland was designed to both showcase and theorize non-fiction work that exists at the nexus of theory and practice; image, sound and word.
 With Brian Winston and Trinh T Minh-ha serving as keynote speakers, the conference provided an invaluable context for an accelerating trend in media studies — research that is constituted by documentary media production in conversation with theoretical scholarship; or, better yet, research that embodies modes of both practice and theory and, by virtue of being so constituted, troubles and reinvigorates both.
 The second iteration of Poetics and Politics took place in Santa Cruz (2015) with Kevin Jerome Everson as keynote.
 The third iteration took place at Sussex (2017) with John Greyson as keynote.